MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-solution-posters.md

 - M365-collaboration
 - SPMigration
 search.appverid: MET150
-description: Series of illustrations and posters showing the Content Migration solutions into Microsft 365.
+description: Series of illustrations and posters showing the Content Migration solutions into Microsoft 365.
 ---
 # Migration Manager and SharePoint Migration Tool solutions posters

-Microsoft provides tools to migrate your on-premises network file shares and SharePoint Servers sites to Microsoft 365 with an emphasis on protecting and enxuring your content's security during migration.
-This set of illustrations demonstratiosn the various meethods available to move your content to SharePoint, Teams, and OneDrive and how your data flows through the process.
+Microsoft provides tools to migrate your on-premises network file shares and SharePoint Servers sites to Microsoft 365.
+The emphasis is on protecting and ensuring your content's security during migration.
+These illustrations let you view the various methods available to move your content to SharePoint, Teams, and OneDrive and how your data flows through the process.

 ## File share migration